20 Best Free Things to Do in Savannah, GA

 View amazing art at the SCAD Sidewalk Arts Festival

 The SCAD Sidewalk Arts Festival is one of the coolest art events in Georgia.
 It's also one of the best free attractions in Savannah, GA.
-The annual event features an array of amazing designs placed directly on the sidewalks that surround Forsyth Park.
+The annual event features various amazing designs placed directly on the sidewalks surrounding Forsyth Park.

-The art installation is contributed to by students of the Savannah College of Art & Design (SCAD), with the best designs being awarded prize money and other honors.
+The art installation is contributed to by Savannah College of Art & Design (SCAD) students, with the best designs being awarded prize money and other honors.

 Hang out in Forsyth Park